Gourmet coffee is something that is achievable at home by most consumers. It is a matter of having the right tools, techniques, and know-how.

 Although the brand is now based in Switzerland, it maintains its core principle that kitchen designs should be functional and affordable.

-What Grinds Should Be Used With A French Press?
+What Grinds Should Be Used?

 All French Presses work best with course, evenly ground coffee beans.
 Most pre-ground coffee is intended for the standard drip coffee pot.
 Therefore, self-ground coffee beans, or custom ground coffee beans are ideal.